 |Copyright © Nucleus Medical Media, Inc.|

 The cause is usually disease or injury.
-Pleural effusion may be watery (transudative) or thick (exudative).
+Common causes are:

 - Taking certain medicines